Semester and Year Study Placements

 6.1

-The University has adopted an evidence-based approach for converting marks gained from mobility placements in the form of approved grade conversion tables, benchmarked against both transcripts and grading tables from both our partner institutions and other HE institutions in the UK.
+Partner universities issue an academic transcript with details of the credits studied and marks achieved by students.
+Swansea University has adopted an evidence-based approach for converting marks gained from mobility placements in the form of approved grade conversion tables, benchmarked against both transcripts and grading tables from both our partner institutions and other Higher Education institutions in the UK.

 6.2